Work, volunteering and mental illness

 It may be helpful to tell an employer about your mental illness so they can make ‘reasonable adjustments’.
 This might help you during the interview and recruitment process or if you get the job.

-Your employment doesn’t have to make reasonable adjustments unless they know, or should know, about your illness.
+Your employment does not have to make reasonable adjustments unless they know, or should know, about your illness.

-Please see below for more information on reasonable adjustments.
+Please see the next section for more information on reasonable adjustments.

 Guaranteed interview